starikcetin/Eflatun.SceneReference/README.md

 ![.assets/validation_addressable_prompt.png](.assets/validation_addressable_prompt.png)

-Using these prompts, we can quickly alleviate the situation, and prevent potential runtime bugs when loading these scenes.
+Using these prompts, we can quickly alleviate the situation, and prevent potential runtime bugs when using these scenes.

 # Settings